-On February 18th, eat a scoop or two of ice cream for breakfast to celebrate with Kaitlyn, because kids get cancer too.
+On February 18th, we eat a scoop to celebrate #NED with Kaitlyn, because #kidsgetcancertoo. @eaticecreamday #ALL #leukemiaTweet

 Kaitlyn is extremely caring and giving and comes from a family of 6, with 3 older sisters.
 She goes camping as often as she can and has a big heart that loves to give to others.
 Her family is so proud of how she handled her cancer.
 She was always found a way to find the bright side.
 Upon admission to the hospital with a weak immune system, she would say “oh well at least I can play in the playroom”.

 She is currently working on her silver award for girl scouts and has made her project about raising money for the pediatric cancer clinic playroom.